*This post has been updated for 2020, but you can see my latest comparison post from October 2020 here!

 But, for those of us who may be new to this style shoe, it’s a little tricky to figure out how to wear them comfortably.
 After years of having a couple different pairs, I’ve learned a few things that may be helpful if you also wanna go the clog route.
 First though, let’s check out two pairs I’ve been wanting to try recently.

-Hasbeens Zip It Emy – Swedish Hasbeens are the classic clog shoe company.
+Hasbeens Zip It Emy (or at Zappos!)- Swedish Hasbeens are the classic clog shoe company.
 They make lovely sandals, as well as these amazing boots.
 I’m a solid 8 in US shoe sizing, but I went with a 39 here.
 I’ve read NOT to size up for Hasbeens, but I think that was referring to sandals.
 For the boots, I say yes.
 Size up.
-These are so much more comfortable than a couple of other pairs I’ve had in the past that must have been 38’s.
+These are so much more comfortable than a couple of other pairs I’ve had in the past that must have been 38s.
 I’m not sure why some websites say a 38 is an 8.
-It’s not, at least not according to my foot.
+It’s not; at least not according to my foot.
 I have a narrow heel, but a wide toe box, like I mentioned, and these fit that wide toe area much better.
 They’re even fine without socks.
 I know.
 Weird, but some kind of Swedish magic.
 The only time they are a bit hard to deal with is going downstairs.
 The front ankle area of the boot doesn’t move.
 If you have to deal with a ton of stairs everyday, I don’t recommend these.
 For me, they’re great.

-The Boot I Loved Most
+The Wooden Clog Boot I Love Most

 So, my favorite — and the one I will be wearing for the rest of the winter — is the Hasbeens Zip It Emy.
 I so wanted the No. 6 lined boot to work because comfy lining, but it was just too narrow and uncomfortable across the toes.
-I would imagine sizing up to a 40 would probably work, but I realized I would also get more wear out of the unlined boots throughout the year.
+I would imagine sizing up to a 40 would probably work (update: it did!!), but I realized I would also get more wear out of the unlined boots throughout the year.
 If you’re somewhere quite cold, the No. 6 (or the Shearling Hasbeens) are worth a try, but if you want a boot you can wear for at least three seasons, I’d go with the unlined clog.

 Tips For Wearing Wooden-Soled Clog Boots